-It also helps that while you won’t be able to trade every cryptocurrency known to man, more than 40 of the most popular ones are all supported, and trading is made very simple and intuitive through integration with the ShapeShift platform.
+It also helps that while you won’t be able to trade every cryptocurrency, more than 40 of the most popular ones are supported, and trading is made quite simple and intuitive through integration with the ShapeShift platform.

-Your only option for support is a ticket system with often slow response times and a lean FAQ section on the site.
+Your only option for support is a ticket system with frequently slow response times and a lean FAQ section on the site.
 Considering that the community support is nowhere near Trezor and Ledger levels, KeepKey users simply have to deal with worse overall support in case of any potential problems.

 All things considered, KeepKey represents a fantastic deal.
-While it is less popular and community-supported than Trezor and Ledger wallets, it offers comparable security features (minus multi-factor authentication).
+While it is less popular and community-supported than Trezor and Ledger wallets, it offers comparable security (minus multi-factor authentication).

 SecuX STONE V20

 - Could use support for more non-ERC-20 cryptocurrencies